 The Ibis Society is named for the University of Miami's mascot, the Ibis – an ancient symbol of enlightenment.
 Early Egyptians used the Ibis as a symbol of wisdom, and the modern White Ibis is native to South Florida.

 The Ibis Society honors those whose total commitment to the University has reached at least $250,000.

 The Society of University Founders is the oldest recognized donor society at the University of Miami, beginning with 140 charter members in 1966.
 The category of Grand Founder was added in 1983.

 While “founder” suggests the early years of the University, the Society of University Founders echoes the nature of the University as a living, growing entity.
 As the University of Miami progresses through the growth of its programs, so will the Society flourish as new members join.

 Founders are those whose total commitment to the University is $50,000 or more.
-Founders are recognized with a bronze medallion suspended from a green and orange ribbon – the University's official colors.
 Grand Founders are those whose total commitment exceeds $100,000.
-Their bronze medallions are worn on green ribbons.